Live on Base or off Base? Frequently Asked Questions About Military Housing

 I know how challenging a DoD move to Hawaii with a family can be, since I did it a few years ago myself.
 I also regularly help military families moving to Hawaii find homes, so I learn from their experiences.
 A military move to Hawaii can be mind-boggling.
 It’s an OCONUS post, but still a state, so it seems to fall into a no-man’s land of rules and planning.
 Trying to decode which parts of the Joint Travel Regulations apply to Hawaii can be an education in itself.

-If you just can’t bear to be in a car for more than 10 minutes, living on post is for you.
+If you just can’t bear to be in a car for more than 10 minutes, military housing on base is for you.
 Nowhere on Oahu will be as short a commute as on post.

-Living on base is comfortable and familiar.
+If you’ve lived in a military base before, you’ll find that the rules for living on a base in Hawaii are very similar.
 Commissary, BX, gas station, school, post office, parade field, flagpoles, and neat rows of buildings where no one walks on the grass, let alone parks a car on it.
 “Reville” in the morning and “Taps” in the evening.
 I get it.
 With the exception of the little beach on Hickam, at any post on Oahu you may as well be at Ft.
 Sill.

-The style of housing you’ll be offered on post will feel familiar also.
-Most of it was built of similar quality to the last post you came from – no bells and whistles, but probably clean and functional.
+The style of army base housing you’ll find in Schofield Barracks will feel familiar also.
+Most of army housing was built of similar quality to the last post you came from – no bells and whistles, but probably clean and functional.
 Some housing is newer, a result of the BRAC money, and some is older and due for rehab.
-There are plenty of websites where you can check out the housing – such as the Island Palm site, the base websites, or the Facebook group “Moving House for the Military Spouse,” which has user photos of base housing worldwide.
+There are plenty of websites where you can check out the army base housing – such as the Island Palm site, the base websites, or the Facebook group “Moving House for the Military Spouse,” which has user photos of military base housing worldwide.

-Living on post also offers the familiar social scene…and you know what I mean.
+Living on a military base also offers the familiar social scene…and you know what I mean.
 Everyone’s in the same boat, speaks the same language, has kids that are skilled at making new friends, and have never met a doorbell or a fence in their life.
 If you want to jump into a ready-made community, it’s available.

 You’re most definitely welcome here.
 People moving to Oahu often wonder if they’ll fit in or feel welcome if they live out “in town.”
 Oahu is absolutely a melting pot of cultures and languages, which is often more a source of comedy than tension.
 And Hawaii has a history of imperialism and capitalism that has left some hard feelings.